The Best Swim Floaties For Toddlers And Babies I’ve Actually TRIED

 The unique design is made to keep your infants head above water in a ‘back float’ type position.
 We have only used it once, as we don’t tend to be big boaters.
 But I feel great about having it on hand in case we need it.

 I hope this post helps you to get out and enjoy the water with your little ones this summer.
 Since we’ve found the ‘right’ floaties for our kids going to the beach and the pool is always a blast.
 Don’t forget to also invest in the best ‘swimming aid’, SWIMMING LESSONS!
 Being a strong swimmer is number #1 on the ‘must-do’ list for my kids.

-Now that you are all ready to float and enjoy the water on vacation be sure to check out some of my other posts for more ideas:
+Now that you are ready to float, be sure to check out some of my other posts for more ideas: